George Graham: Leeds United

 After serving his ban, Graham's return to football management came with Leeds United in September 1996.
 After the fifth game of the season he replaced the long-serving Howard Wilkinson.
 Graham was swiftly appointed but found himself unable to make an immediate impact, leading Leeds to five losses from his first six in the league and another defeat to Aston Villa in the League Cup.

 Going into November, Leeds hovered just above the relegation zone with the worst defensive record in the league, having just lost 3-0 to an Arsenal team now coached by Arsene Wenger.
-Thereafter, however, Graham's defensive-minded strategies began to bear fruit; Leeds keps six clean sheets in their next seven matches, including a club-record five in a row.
+Thereafter, however, Graham's defensive-minded strategies began to bear fruit; Leeds kept six clean sheets in their next seven matches, including a club-record five in a row.
 This was followed by a run of eight clean sheets in nine matches between 11 January and 12 March 1997, albeit with the sole exception being a 4-0 defeat at Anfield.
 By the end of the season, Leeds had climbed to 11th, having scored just 28 goals (the joint-lowest of any Premier League team to have escaped relegation) yet conceded just 38, fewer than eventual champions Manchester United, as well as accumulating 20 clean sheets, a club record for a 38-game season.

 In the 1997–98 season, by contrast, Leeds scored 57 goals, in a season that laid the groundwork for their success in the following seasons.
 Jimmy Floyd Hasselbaink was signed in the summer of 1997, scoring 16 Premier League goals and 22 in all competitions, as Leeds finished 5th in what would prove to be Graham's solitary season in charge.

 Graham left Leeds in acrimonious circumstances, returning to London to take over at Tottenham on 1 October 1998.
 Following Leeds' UEFA Cup first-round penalty shootout victory over Portuguese side Maritimo on 29 September 1998, Spurs chairman Alan Sugar telephoned Leeds chairman Peter Ridsdale, who admitted that after a brief telephone conversation a deal was done, with compensation agreed which would allow Graham to fulfil his wish of returning to London.
 Graham had made no secret of his desire to head back to the capital following Leeds' 3–3 draw with Tottenham three days prior, citing family and personal reasons.